kperson/s3-async-client/README.md

 import com.github.kperson.aws._

 val credentials = Some(KeyAndSecret("MY_AWS_KEY", "MY_AWS_SECRET"))
-//use None for KeyAndSecret if IAM permission handle authorization or if you desire anonymous mode
+//use None for credentials if IAM permission handle authorization or if you desire anonymous mode

 val region = "us-east-1"
 val client = new S3Client(credentials, region)